-The plan and all associated outreach complies with Section 6002 of the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) as amended by Section 1304 of the Fixing America's Surface Transportation Act (FAST Act).
+The plan and all associated outreach will comply with Section 6002 of the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU).

 - Lead/joint lead agency status will be determined and documented. - Lead agency will send Letters of Invitation to Participating and Cooperating Agencies. - Coordination plan will be developed with consultation of participating agencies. - Schedule for the environmental review process will be developed through consultation with participating agencies. - Participating agencies and the public will have an opportunity for involvement on purpose and need. - Participating agencies and the public will have an opportunity for involvement on the range of alternatives. - Appropriate methodology to be used and level of detail required in analysis will be determined in collaboration with participating agencies.